 What Happens During an Onsite Visit?

-How Can I Prepare My Organization for an Onsite Visit?
+How Can I Prepare My Organization for an Onsite Audit Visit?

-Every organization is different when it comes to onsite visits: levels of preparedness differs, the buy-in from personnel differs, and even the resources needed to get through the onsite differs.
-Regardless of this, though, every organization can proactively set themselves up for success by implementing the following five practices to prepare for an onsite visit.
+Every organization is different when it comes to onsite visits: levels of preparedness differ, the buy-in from personnel differs, and even the resources needed to get through the onsite differ.
+Regardless of this, though, every organization can proactively set itself up for success by implementing the following five practices to prepare for an onsite visit.

 1. Relax!
 Remind Yourself Why You’re Doing This Audit